OmnidevXs/ondemand-typescript/README.md

 ## 2. Download the cases here!
 Follow these steps (Better try it yourself first!)

+Each case is organized as a seperated project in Github repo.

 ### 2.1 Fork the Repository :fork_and_knife:(commonly called as Repo)
-Fork this Repo by clicking on the Fork button on the top of this page.
+Fork the Repo by clicking on the Fork button on the top of this page.
 This will create a copy of this Repo in your Github account.
 Don't forget to `Star`it!

 ### 2.2 Clone the Repo Locally

-* Go to your GitHub account and to this forked Repo, click on the `Clone or Download` button and then click the Copy to Clipboard Icon.:clipboard:
+* Go to your GitHub account and to the forked Repo, click on the `Clone or Download` button and then click the Copy to Clipboard Icon.:clipboard:
 * Now open Command Line/Terminal.
 * Switch to the Directory where you want to Clone this Repo.
 * Run this Command